Vlad-Radz/distributed_pong/README.md

 ## Deployment
 To run the solution, you don't need to set up virtual environment etc. You just execute 3 PEX (Python EXecutable) files, which are already pre-built for you and are located under `dist/game/`.
 For better convenience, you can just execute 4 command from the `Makefile`:
 1. `make setup_rabbitmq` - to set up message broker.
 Wait or a couple of minutes for container to be set up fully.
+You can check if RabbitMQ is running, manually on `localhost:15672` (user: `guest`, password: `guest`).
 2. `make run_server` - to run server.
 3. `make run_client2` - to run one client.
 4. `make run_client2` - to run another client.